HACC25/MAKFR/server/README.md

 - Do NOT commit `makfr-hacc-firebase-adminsdk-fbsvc.json` or `.env` with secrets to source control.
 - Limit API keys and rotate them regularly.
 If using a production server, use a secure secrets manager and environment-specific configs.

-## Next steps / recommendations

-- Add a small test script (e.g., using `supertest`) to exercise `/create` and `/user` endpoints automatically.
-- Use `nodemon` for local development.
-- Consider enabling Firestore `ignoreUndefinedProperties` only if you must serialize objects with optional fields; for queries it's better to validate inputs as implemented.

----

-If you want, I can also add a small `server/test-requests.ps1` script with example requests or add HTTP tests to the repo.